Northeast Zone

 HAT ROCK POND: trout

-Hat Rock Pond will be stocked during the week of May 1.
+Hat Rock Pond was stocked on May 31.
 Anglers should find success using PowerBait, worms or spinners and focusing their efforts in the mornings or evenings.
-Last updated 5/3/23.
+Last updated 6/5/24.

-Anglers should remember that Chinook salmon and bull trout may be encountered in the Imnaha River.
-They cannot be harvested and must be released.
-Last updated 9/27/23.
+Not enough spring Chinook returned to the Imnaha River this year to allow for a salmon season.
+Anglers should remember they might encounter bull trout in the Imnaha River.
+Bull trout and Chinook salmon cannot be harvested and must be released.
+Last updated 7/17/24.

 MAGONE LAKE: rainbow and brook trout